webbpinner/OpenVDMv2/INSTALL.md

 sudo service gearman-job-server restart
 ```

-#Within each of these files is a section called `Dynamic Extensions`.
-Most of these section is probably commented out.  #Simple add `extension=gearman.so` to the end of the section.

-#Restart Apache
-#`sudo service apache2 restart`

 ###Gearman-UI
 Gearman-UI is not directly part of OpenVDM or the Gearman job broker however it is extremely useful when troubleshooting problems with Gearman.